jxy-s/herpaderping/README.md

 | Doppelganging | `transact -> write -> map -> rollback -> execute` |
 | Herpaderping  | `write -> map -> modify -> execute -> close`      |

 We can see the differences laid out here.
-While herpaderping is arguably noisier than doppelganging, in that the malicious bits do hit the disk, we've seen that security products are still incapable of detecting herpaderping.
+While Herpaderping is arguably noisier than Doppelganging, in that the malicious bits do hit the disk, we've seen that security products are still incapable of detecting Herpaderping.

 ## Possible Solution
 There is not a clear fix here.
 It seems reasonable that preventing an image